ShaafPlayz/Parsea/README.md

 - Provides a summary count for each category in the AI response
 - Robust error handling for API and parsing issues
 - Modular code for easy maintenance and extension

+## Recent Updates (June 20, 2025)
+- Rehauled the entire UI
+- Added a DEMO settings Page
+- Modified the system prompt to flag each interesting email with a category
+- Did some magic

 ## Recent Updates (June 19, 2025)
 - Refactored email classification logic to use a detailed system prompt for Cohere AI